 Always end a workshop by asking for volunteers and explaining how attendees can sign up.
 Mention a few tasks you need help with (i.e., trapping, returning, fostering, office help), but be broad so attendees understand that they can help in other ways too.

 Once the workshop is over, be sure to collect the sign-in form.
 Enter the attendee names and contact information into a spreadsheet or other contact management system.
 When you’re coordinating caregiving or TNR efforts, seeing where attendees live may also help.
-Try mapping software, or website, input the individuals’ zip codes or cross streets.
+Try mapping software, or website to input the individuals’ zip codes or cross streets.
 Be sure the information is always kept private and never made available to the public to honor the privacy of workshop attendees.

 After the workshop, be sure to follow up with your attendees.
 This may be as simple as sending an email to thank them for coming, or by sharing links to additional resources.
 An attendee may not be able to immediately get involved helping cats, but knowing they have an open line of communication with you can make it easy to connect in the future.

 Thank you for being a part of growing the movement to help protect and improve the lives of cats!